 Of course, I have no problem with the religious per se.
 What you do in your own home, as long as it doesn’t harm anyone, is your business.
 But that’s just the problem: religion is harmful.
 It has always been harmful and is nothing more than a form of control.
-You only have to read Hitchens’ description of the seven deadly sins (well, there is more than seven…) to appreciate just how contradictory, oppressive and dangerous even the most basic aspects of religion are.
+You only have to read Hitchens’ description of the seven deadly sins (well, there is technically many more than seven…) to appreciate just how contradictory, oppressive and dangerous even the most basic aspects of religion are.

 Unlike God Delusion, God is Not Great is not forceful or provocative in its approach.
 It has a (relatively) balanced argument and has clearly been written in a very considered way that is fully prepared for a backlash.
 Hitchens had many verbal battles on the subject during his career and his book seems to be an immortal version of his responses.

 It may have been preaching to the converted, but this book really has changed my outlook on religion.
 I will never be aggressively anti-religious or want to be a figurehead for its demise like Hitchens, but I am no longer afraid to say that I am against it in all its forms.
 I don’t wish to offend, but I feel I invariably will.